nniiicc/ESIP_TestBed_CodeMinMeta/Proposal.md

     - [RPM packages](e.g. http://rpmfind.net/linux/rpm2html/mirroring.html)

 2. From this crosswalking exercise, we will work in conjunction with other domains to create a minumum, or core, set of variables that can reliably describe the form and function of research software.
 This will include two rounds of use cases from the ESIP community (more details below).

-This coordinated work should make it possible for tools like [Fidgit](https://github.com/openjournals/fidgit) -  developed to lower the barrier to archiving and obtaining a persistent identifier for code -  to be leveraged and used by a broader network of software archves.

 **Some questions and some (preliminary answers)**